ldn0x7dc/react-native-media-kit/README.md

 # react-native-media-kit

 Video(and audio) component for react-native apps, supporting both iOS and Android.
-A unified and elegant player controller is provided by default.
+An unified and elegant player controller is provided by default.
 The API is similar with HTML video.

 Runs on react-native 0.28+.
 Supported media types: